pingcap/docs/develop/dev-guide-wordpress.md

 ## Run WordPress with TiDB Serverless

-This section demonstrates how to run Wordpress with TiDB Serverless.
+This section demonstrates how to run WordPress with TiDB Serverless.

 ### Step 1: Clone the Wordpress sample reposiroty